High-Volume Merchant Accounts

 - Nutritional supplements

-Expected Transaction Volume – If you apply for a merchant account and indicate that you need a high level of processing volume, your chances for obtaining a merchant account will greatly diminish.
+Expected transaction volume – If you apply for a merchant account and indicate that you need a high level of processing volume, your chances for obtaining a merchant account will greatly diminish.
 The more volume you do, the more likely you will face a lot of chargebacks and the more risk you will pose to the merchant services provider.
-Only apply for processing volume based on your expected volume, be conservative, and only ask for the minimum you need.
+Only apply based on your expected volume, be conservative, and ask for the minimum you need.
 If your volume picks up, you can always apply for more volume later.
 Build trust with your merchant services provider and you can eventually get to the point where you can have virtually unlimited processing volume.

 Average ticket size – On the typical application, the merchant services provider will want to know what your average ticket size will be.
 If you indicate a high average ticket price, the chances of approval will be greatly diminished.
 The larger transaction size means a higher cost if there is a chargeback and more risk the bank and merchant services provider must take.